The Value of Participation

 This step requires work in advance, meaning you can’t just show up to an event and wing it.
 For this step, you will need to use your greatest resource, the CHAMBER STAFF!
 Take some time to determine who are some businesses you would like to meet.
 If you are a general contractor looking for leads, you may want to reach out to local realtors, or other businesses who come into direct contact with the consumer such as painters, pest control, or house cleaners.
 Why?
 They can turn into your best referral sources for your business.

-Did you know if you call the Chamber and ask for references of other businesses in any industry you are looking for, 10 out of 10 times they will have names and contacts to provide you with? accutane online no prescription Taking this idea one step further, if I know who are the businesses you are trying to meet or make a connection with, I can facilitate an introduction at a mixer, or other networking event.
+Did you know if you call the Chamber and ask for references of other businesses in any industry you are looking for, 10 out of 10 times they will have names and contacts to provide you with?
+Taking this idea one step further, if I know who are the businesses you are trying to meet or make a connection with, I can facilitate an introduction at a mixer, or other networking event.
 All you have to do is ASK.
 Sounds simple right.
 As simple as this sounds, I can’t tell you how astounded I am by the lack of interest or initiative from business owners to reach out to me to facilitate introductions with other businesses.
 Your local Chamber of Commerce is one of the best resources you will ever have for your business because it can help you connect with all kinds of businesses, City officials, community groups, etc.